 "Well, uh…maybe if we do some trading," I answered.

 .
 "Sure, but you have to know the stock too,” I reminded him of his own words from earlier.

+"You know son, that's probably the best way,” I answered suddenly.
 Then I took the horse as we started back into town with him.